Krishnadevaraya: Early life

-Krishna Deva Raya was the son of Tuluva Narasa Nayaka and his queen Nagamamba.
+Krishnadevaraya was the son of Tuluva Narasa Nayaka and his queen Nagamamba.
 Tuluva Narasa Nayaka was an army commander under Saluva Narasimha Deva Raya, who later took control to prevent the disintegration of the empire and established the Tuluva dynasty of the Vijayanagara Empire.
-He was married to Srirangapatna's princess Tirumala Devi and a famous and his royal dancer from Kodagu, Chinna Devi.
+He ascended the throne after the death of his half-brother Viranarasimha.
+He was married to Srirangapatna's princess Tirumala Devi and his royal dancer from Kodagu, Chinna Devi.
 He was father to Tirumalamba (from Tirumala Devi), Vengalamba (from Chinna Devi) and Tirumala Raya (from Tirumala Devi).
 His daughters were married to Prince Rama Raya of Vijayanagara and his brother Prince Tirumala Deva Raya.

 Military career

-His main enemies were the Bahamani Sultans (who, though divided into five small kingdoms, remained a constant threat), the Gajapatis of Odisha, who had been involved in constant conflict since the rule of Saluva Narasimha Deva Raya, and Portugal, a rising maritime power which controlled much of the sea trade.
+His main enemies were the Bahmani Sultanate, the Deccan Sultanates, the Gajapatis of Odisha, who had been involved in constant conflict since the rule of Saluva Narasimha Deva Raya, and Portugal, a rising maritime power which controlled much of the sea trade.

-Success in Deccan
+Success in the Deccan

 The raid and plunder of Vijayanagara towns and villages by the Deccan sultans came to an end during the Raya's rule.
 In 1509, Krishnadevaraya's armies clashed with them and Sultan Mahmud was severely injured and defeated.
 Yusuf Adil Shah was killed and the Raichur Doab was annexed.
 Taking advantage of the victory, the Raya reunited Bidar, Gulbarga, and Bijapur into Vijayanagara and earned the title "establisher of the Yavana kingdom" when he released Sultan Mahmud and made him de facto ruler.
-The Sultan of Golconda Sultan Quli Qutb Shah was defeated by Timmarusu, the prime minister of Sri Krishnadevaraya.
+The Sultan of Golconda Sultan Quli Qutb Shah was defeated by Timmarusu, the prime minister of Krishnadevaraya.
+In 1513, Krishnadevaraya personally engaged in battle with Golconda Sultan Quli Qutb Shah at Pangal.
+The Vijayanagar army suffered defeat at the hands of the Golconda forces, resulting in the capture of the Pangal fort from Vijayanagar.
+As a consequence, Raya was compelled to retreat.